 5 November 2025

-Speaker: Mila Oiva (University of Turku, Finland)
+Speaker: Mila Oiva (University of Turku)

 Topic: Quantitative Approaches to Historical Visual Culture – an Example of Soviet Newsreels